 - By the time genetically engineered (GE) seeds and glyphosate were introduced, any minerals left were hyper-chelated and unavailable to plants except for the patented GE plants.

-Is it any wonder we have little to no significant nutrients left in our food that isn’t grown through regenerative farming methods that specifically enhance soil quality?
+It's no wonder we have little to no significant nutrients left in our food that isn’t grown through regenerative farming methods that specifically enhance soil quality.
 Sadly, these days, if our crops aren't grown by organic and regenerative or Biodynamic® farming methods, it simply won't contain all the vitamins and especially minerals our horses - and us humans - require for optimum nutrition.

 - In the UK from 1940 to 1990, copper levels in vegetables dropped by 76 percent and calcium fell by 46 percent.